Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 You can make promotions only applicable to certain activities, locations, or merchants.
 For example, a promotion that is only applicable for rides in LA.
 The Value `redemptionRule` attribute supports this.
 See the [Redemption Rule documentation](#use-cases/redemption-rules-and-balance-rules) for more information.

+---

+## Referral

+Setup two programs
+Program 1: To generate and track unique referral codes Program 2: To give account credit to user’s that successfully refer someone

+### Program 1

+You will use this program to generate a ‘generic code’ for each one of your users.

+Include the users contactId in the generic code’s metadata.

+This generic code will be the code that your users share with their friends so that the friend gets a credit/promotions on their first order (eg. $10 off your first order).
+The generic code can be distributed by your users in many ways, including a deep link where the recipient of the code does not need to enter anything.

+This referral code is programmatically available, so you can embed it in your transactional emails, within your app, or in custom links.

+Lightrail recommends that the referral code is applied immediately when then new user creates an account in your app.
+Lightrail enables the referral credit to be immediately applied to the wallet of the new user.

+To prevent fraud and abuse, Lightrail recommends you set a limit on the number of `uses` the generic code has (eg. 100).
+You can manually increase this number later if you have an outstanding user that is providing you many, legitimate referrals.
+This will prevent users from broadcasting: Posting referral links on coupon sites or other locations your company does not approve of.

+On a booking or transaction, you pass in a flag to indicate whether it was a user’s firstTransaction: true with the checkout Transaction

+You will have to create generic codes programmatically for each one of your users.
+Make sure to put the UUID of your refer-ing user in the metadata of the generic code, as well as the Program ID of Program #2.

+When the new user makes their first transaction, Lightrail will apply their credit to their order.
+Lightrail tracks that the new user has successfully made their first transaction.
+Details of the transaction will be associated with this program

+### Program 2

+You will use this program to add credit to the wallet of the refer-ing user.
+This user will get an increase of credit every time someone they refers has successfully transacted.

+Issue the referrer a Value from Program 2 when you create the generic code.
+Use a deterministic ID like: contactID-referrerCredit

+#### Paying Referrers
+On a daily basis, query checkout transactions made from Program 1.

+Depending on how quickly refer-ers are paid out, consider filtering for Transactions with a createdDate greater than a week earlier.

+You can minimize how many Transactions you need to process by adding a createdDate minimum so that it’s not an ever increasing list.

+Ie `GET .../transactions?createdDate.gt=2019-04-16&createdDate.lte=2019-05-16`

+For all the Transactions you retrieved you’ll need to lookup the generic code (refer-ers code) that the promotion in the Transaction was attached from (attachedFromValueId flag).

+The generic code should have the refer-ers contactId in its metadata.

+With the refer-ers contactId you can credit their value from ProgramId using /transactions/credit.
+You’ll use the ID of the Value which you determinstically set to contactID-referrerCredit

+For the credit transaction ID base it off the checkout transaction ID.

+#### checkoutTransactionId-credit
+Note, it is safe to retry these credit calls since the API is idempotent.
+If a referer was already credited the API will indicate the Transaction already exists.

+### Suggestions
+Consider deferring the issuance of a payout to the refer-er until you have confidence that the new user’s transaction is successful (and won’t be refunded or cancelled)